 Prosecutors have a hard time proving that people are high when they drive due to the two points mentioned above.
 If cops don’t have a way to test someone’s level of impairment, and if labs can’t prove impairment using THC counts, what evidence do prosecutors have to prove guilt without a reasonable doubt?
 The reality: they often can’t!

 As you can see, there are clear and valid reasons for fighting marijuana-related DUID charges.
-If you or a loved one are charged with a DUID, Scott Monroe Law can help you fight for your case!
+If you or a loved one are charged with a DUID, Monroe & King, P.A. can help you fight for your case!

 Call (904) 474-3115 now for a free consultation concerning your charges!